ihorizonsr/docker-basics/run-cmd-epoint/README.md

-# Docker RUN - CMD - Entrypoint
+# Docker RUN - CMD - ENTRYPOINT

 ### RUN
 The **docker run** command is used to run or start a command in a new container which means it creates a writeable layer on top of the mentioned image in the command.
 That’s why we call a container is a writeable image.
 This is the first command that we run when start learning Docker.
 There are a lot of options available with this command to configure the container as per our requirement like running a container in detached mode or interactive mode, specifying a name to the container, attaching network, volume, etc., exposing port to access the containers’ application externally, and many more things.